syncfusion-content/xamarin-docs/Xamarin/Carousel-View/getting-started.md

 {% endhighlight %}

-The following code example illustrates to add list of Item in Carousel ,
+The following code example illustrates to add list of Item in Carousel,

 {% highlight C# %}